4V7A1533_1980x1297

 raspberry quinoa muffins with an almond crumb

-Makes 10 muffins (I use these sized baking cups)
+makes 10 muffins (I use these sized baking cups)

 ¼ cup/50g quinoa